CDAC-Group-Project/CDAC-Project/Documentations/Table of Content Medical_Portal_Development_TOC.markdown

     </appender>
     ```

----

 ## 14. Documentation Structure

 ### 14.1.
 File Organization

-The documentation is structured to cover all aspects of the Medical Portal, including fundamentals, architecture, services, security, data management, testing, deployment, maintenance, and development guidelines.
-Files are organized in a monorepo under the `docs/` directory, with subdirectories for each major category.

 #### 14.1.1.
 Project Fundamentals
 - **Description**: Provides an overview of the Medical Portal project, including objectives, scope, and stakeholder information.